Aabhaa-Sudumbrekar/Classical-Cipher-Python/README.md

 1. Caesar Cipher
 A simple shift-based substitution cipher that supports:

-Encryption of plaintext
+Encryption of plaintext,
-Decryption of ciphertext
+Decryption of ciphertext,
-Custom shift key
+Custom shift key,
-Preservation of spaces and special characters Uppercase text handling
+Preservation of spaces and special characters, Uppercase text handling

 -------------------------------------------------------------------------------------